 Lake Okareka Walk

-Our guide to the Lake Okareka WalkwayOn a misty morning in May, we went for a walk on the beautiful and serene Lake Okareka Walkway.
+Our guide to the Lake Okareka WalkwayOn a sunny morning in March, we went for a walk on the beautiful and serene Lake Okareka Walkway.
 Here’s what you can expect if you do the same….

 Created in 2002, Lake Okareka Walkway is an easy 5.5km return walk around the small but perfectly formed Lake Okareka.
 At a gentle pace, the walk should take around 90 minutes to complete.

 To find the start of the walk, turn off into Tarawera Road, drive past the Redwoods for just over 4km and turn into Okareka Loop Road.
-From there, it’s a couple of kilometres until you reach a small car park just past Acacia Bay.
+From here, it’s a couple of kilometres until you reach the Acacia Road turn off which leads to a car park and jetty area.
+Continue along Acacia Road for a few hundred metres until you reach a small car park and picnic area.
+This is your starting point.

 The first section of the walkway is a boardwalk, providing wheelchair access over the wetlands with a birdwatching hut and the occasional seating area.
 It’s a lovely setting with the calm waters of the lake framed by Mount Tarawera in the distance.